 While we didn’t expect to be spending a good chunk of our day at Franklin’s Brooklyn apartment, we knew that she would have some pretty good stories to tell before we ever buzzed up.
 See, the stylist was Giovanna Battaglia-Engelbert’s right-hand woman for more than four years—and, as her first assistant, had a big hand in some of the most major fashion moments.
-Now she’s a freelance stylist in her own right and fashion editor-at-large at Paper magazine.
+Now she’s a freelance stylist in her own right, styling covers and editorials for Marie Claire, international editions of Vogue and Elle, and more.
 All in all, as we discovered over that tea, Franklin knows a thing or two about running things and has some no-bullshit advice for any aspiring stylists (you gotta put in the werk; also, save your money).